darrenmessenger/the-monkees/README.md

 ### Wireframes

-The wireframes for this website can be found in the repository.
+The wireframes for this website can be found in the repository within Github.

 ### Existing Features